-Sarah Jessica Parker On Stage - Theater Credits, Bio and Tickets
+Sarah Jessica Parker On Stage - Theatre Credits, Bio and Tickets

 Sarah Jessica Parker was born on March 25, 1965 in Nelsonville, Ohio.
 She is an Emmy- and four-time Golden Globe-winning actress, best known for her role as Carrie Bradshaw on six seasons and two film adaptations of Sex and the City.

 Parker began her career at a young age, training across the country at various well-known establishments, including the School of American Ballet in New York City, the New York Professional Children’s School, the School for Creative and Performing Arts in Cincinnati, and the Hollywood High School in Los Angeles.

 She made her Broadway debut as Flora in a short-lived revival of William Archibald’s play The Innocents in October 1976 and returned to Broadway shortly afterward in the 1977 premiere of Annie.
 Following a stint in the minor role of July, she would take over the titular role in March 1979 and star on Broadway for a year.

 From the mid-80s through the mid-90s, Parker appeared in numerous Off-Broadway productions, including Ensemble Studio Theatre’s To Gillian on Her 37th Birthday (1984), The Heidi Chronicles at Playwrights Horizons (1988-89), The Substance of Fire at Playwrights Horizons (1991) and at Lincoln Center Theater (1992), and the titular (canine) role in Sylvia for Manhattan Theatre Club (1995), for which she received her first Drama Desk Award nomination for Outstanding Actress In A Play.